MLops-Fr-2023/Weather_Medoc_Vineyards/Backend/databases/Readme.md

 Python script that feeds the table WHEATHER_DATA with historical data from the file *historical_20080801.csv* You may need to upgrade python libraries before running this script with the following command line `$ pip install -r requirements.txt`
-Use the following command line to lauch the script :
+Use the following command line to launch the script :
 `$ python init_weather_data_historical.py`